Code Review Bot with Continue and GitHub Actions

 # Run Continue CLI in headless mode

-cn --config continuedev/code-reviewer \
+cn --config continuedev/review-bot \

 -p "$PROMPT" \